vajahath/generator-ts-np/README.md

 - `tests/`: All your tests.
 Mocha looks at this directory.

 **Special Notes**
+- In the root, there is a file named `index.d.ts` which serves as the definition file for your package.
+Alter that file for high quality type definitions.
 - If you've any credentials/secrets, make a directory `credentials/` at the root of your package, which will be ignored by both git and npm.
 - When you `npm publish`, mainly the content of `dist/` will be published.
 To know what folders/files will be ignored, take a look at `.npmignore`.
 - The `media/` folder is `.npmignored` by default.
 So if you need to use some images inside your package, handle `.npmignore` file accordingly.
 The idea here is that you should not publish any unnecessary stuffs to npm registry.